filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ## Release Cycle

 We aim to ship a new release of the Lotus software approximately every 4 weeks.
-However, releases that include network upgrades may have longer development and testing periods.
+However, releases that include network upgrades usually have longer development and testing periods.

 ## Release Process

 1. Releases are branched from the master branch, regardless of whether they include a network upgrade or not.
 2. All PRs should target the master branch, and if they need to be backported to a release candidate, they should be marked with a `backport` label.
-3. The `releases` branch are no longer used.
+3. As of 202408, the `releases` branch is no longer used, and no longer tracks the latest release.
+One can still programmatically get the latest release with `git tag -l 'v*' | sort -V -r | head -n 1`

 ## Release Candidates (RCs)

-- For regular releases, the RC period is typically around 1 week.
+- For regular (i.e., no critical security patch) releases with no accompanying network upgrade, the RC period is typically around 1 week.
 - For releases accompanying network upgrades, the release candiadte period is a lot longer to allow for more extensive testing, usually around 5 to 6 weeks.
+- Releases rushing out a critical security patch will likely have an RC period on the order of hours or days, or may even forgo the RC phase.
+To compensate for the release speed, these releases will include the minimum delta necessary, meaning they'll be a patch on top of an existing release rather than taking the latest changes in the `master` branch.

 ## Security Fix Policy

 Any release may contain security fixes.
-Unless the fix addresses a bug being exploited in the wild, the fix will not be called out in the release notes.
-Please make sure to update ASAP.
+Unless the fix addresses a bug being exploited in the wild, the fix will not be called out in the release notes to avoid shining a spotlight on the problem and increasing the chances of it being exploited.
+As a result, this is one of the reasons we encourage users to upgrade in all cases, even when the release isn't associated with a network upgrade.

 By policy, the team will usually wait until about 3 weeks after the final release to announce any fixed security issues.
 However, depending on the impact and ease of discovery of the issue, the team may wait more or less time.